DheerajQueries/llm_reasoning/README.md

 ## The Objective

 To solve a classic logic puzzle that Large Language Models (LLMs) often get wrong.
-By comparing a standard prompt with a Chain-of-Thought prompt, this project showcases how to improve the model's underlying reasoning capability.
+By comparing a standard prompt with a Chain-of-Thought prompt, this project demonstrates how to enhance the model's underlying reasoning capabilities.

 ## The Experiment: Standard Prompt vs. Chain-of-Thought